This country-specific Q&A provides an overview to technology laws and regulations that may occur in the France.

 What legal protections are offered in relation to the creators of computer software?

-Pursuant to EU directive 96/9/EC of 11 March 1996, a database may be subject to both copyright, which may benefit its author in respect of his original selection or arrangement of the contents of the database, and to a specific, sui generis right that will inure to its ‘producer’ for a period of 15 years, irrespective of whether the database is in itself original.
+Pursuant to EU directive 96/9/EC of 11 March 1996, a database may be subject to both copyright, which may benefit its author in respect of his original selection or arrangement of the contents of the database, and to a specific, sui generis right that will inure to its ‘producer’ for a period of 15 years, irrespective of the originality of the database.

-Under the French Intellectual Property Code (IPC), the ‘producer’ of a database is defined as the person who initiated the investments in the database and assumed the associated risks, when the investment in the obtaining, verification or presentation of the contents is substantial from a financial, material or human standpoint.
-Thanks to this sui generis database right, the effort made in developing a database that is a compilation of information or commonplace data, such as a telephone directory or football match listing, may still be protected despite its lack of originality.
-This protection allows the producer to prohibit extraction or re-utilization of the whole contents or of a substantial part thereof.
+Under the French Intellectual Property Code, the ‘producer’ of a database is defined as the person who initiated the investments in the database and assumed the associated risks, when the investment in the obtaining, verification or presentation of the contents is substantial from a financial, material or human standpoint.
+Due to this sui generis database right, the effort made in developing a database that is a compilation of information or commonplace data, such as a telephone directory or football match listing, may still be protected despite its lack of originality.
+This protection enables the producer to prohibit extraction or re-utilization of the whole contents or of a substantial part thereof.

-Nevertheless, under the above rules only the database is protected, not data per se: data is considered as information and, out of principle, information is due to circulate freely (unless made confidential by an exclusive information holder).
+Nevertheless, under the above rules only the database is protected, not data per se: data is considered as information and, out of principle, information should circulate freely (unless made confidential by an exclusive information holder or recognized as confidential under the law).

 What key protections exist for personal data?

-Under the 1978 Act and, afterwards, the GDPR, personal data may be collected and further processed only under certain conditions, such as:
+Under the GDPR, personal data may be collected and further processed only under certain conditions, such as:

 - when the concerned person (‘data subject’) has consented;